Soreness or Injury?

 Muscle Fiber Damage in Runners

 In my previous blog about the Reasons to Stop Doing the 20 Mile Run, I noted that one of the dangers of being out on your feet for longer than 2:30 to 3:00 hours is muscle damage at the fiber level.
-Picture 1 here shows a healthy fiber.
-Picture 2 shows the damage that occurs after the bout of lengthy exercise.
-Look at how the dark bands are no longer straight but now crooked or disrupted.
-Picture 3 shows the damaged fibers after 14 days of recovery.
+Under a scanning electron microscope, healthy muscle fibers show tight, aligned bands.
+After a lengthy bout of exercise those bands become disrupted and crooked.
+After 14 days of recovery the fibers are still dis-jointed and not returned to their non-injured state — this is called Delayed Onset Muscle Soreness or DOMS.

 As we head into early March, I'll see the "holy grail 20-mile run" pop up on training groups’ social media over the next couple weeks in prep for target races late March and early April.
 Here are some thoughts on whether or not to do the infamous “20 Miler” as you are considering including such a run(s) in your training.